 - Add extra butter or olive oil to foods like potatoes or pasta.

 - Use regular (not diet) dressings on salads or vegetables.

 - Eat burgers with bacon and cheese.

 - Add cheese to sandwiches.

-- At breakfast, eat omelets with extra cheese, ham, or bacon.
+- At breakfast, eat omelets with extra cheese and ham or bacon.

 - Top salads and sandwiches with avocados or guacamole.

-- Eat ice cream, pudding, and cheesecake for dessert.
+- Eat calorie-rich desserts such as ice cream, pudding, and cheesecake.

 - Top hot chocolate, pudding, and other desserts with whipped cream.